-The Vendors Television has been the media of choice for the Hispanic market for years, accounting for 64 percent of ad spending in 2004, but other media are starting to make inroads as the market continues to grow.
-As the number of Hispanic households with incomes over $100,000 surges, so too do the number of computers found in those homes.
-Marketers that are online via Spanish-language portals have an entry into these households.
+The Vendors Television has been the media of choice for the Hispanic market for years, accounting for 64 percent of ad spending in 2004, but other media are starting to make inroads as the market burgeons.
+As the number of Hispanic households with incomes over $100,000 continues to increase, so too do the number of computers found in those homes.
+Marketers that are online via Spanish-language portals have a gateway into these households.

-AOL Latino was the No. 1 Spanish-language destination online in February with 1.6 million unique visitors, according comScore Media Metrix.
-AOL Latino has cultivated close relationships with advertisers in its "Estilo de Vida" (Lifestyle) section, which is one of the most highly sought-after areas on the service.
-Notably, the section has been home to successful campaigns by General Motors and Ford Motor Co. brands.
+AOL Latino has cultivated close relationships with advertisers in its "Estilo de Vida" (Lifestyle) section, which is one of the most sought-after areas on the AOL service.
+Notably, the section has been home to successful campaigns by General Motors and Ford Motor Co.

-The Players Sonora and Sarachek both say that, while things have improved, getting advertisers to rearrange their marketing plans to include a Hispanic component is still a challenge.
+The Players Marketers at both AOL and Yahoo! agree that, while things have improved, getting advertisers to rearrange their marketing plans to include a Hispanic component is still a challenge.

 Sonora says the signage issue is a big deal; she expects to see more bilingual point-of-purchase displays in the future.
 "Hispanic families shop as a unit," she says.
 "You have to make sure grandmother can read [the signage] as well as the teen daughter."